 "Overall, the misnaming of familiar individuals is driven by the relationship between the misnamer, misnamed, and named," the study states.

-To explain, the researchers claim this happens because of how the brain organizes information.
+To explain, the researchers claim this happens because of how the brain organises information.

 Quartz explains it as the mind breaking down information and filing it into related groups before storing it away.
-What this means, is that this system, known as the semantic network, keeps the names of your most loved people (like all of your kids, obvs.) in the same place.
-And then, when you're trying to quickly grab one of these specific names, you end going through all of them.
+What this means, is that this system, known as the semantic network, keeps the names of your most loved people (like all of your kids, obvs) in the same place.
+Then, when you're trying to quickly grab one of these specific names, you end going through all of them.